 According to him, the management team of the bank would today meet the Senate committee on Banking aimed at answering questions ranging from whether the bank has the right to lend money or answer to charges of improper appropriation of money to the five troubled banks, adding, “we will go and meet them today to tell us whether we need any appropriation to perform our statutory duties”.

 Defending the injection of N420billion to save the banks, Sanusi noted that what the CBN did was not necessarily a bailout, but liquidity support and financial intervention to bring the financial industry back to a position where it should be.
+For great banking options head to the WECU site.

 The CBN governor who reiterated that on-going debt recovery efforts in these banks were to ensure that depositors and the banking industry were strengthened and not endangered, said that at the end of the day if any of the remaining eleven audited banks were found to be defective, the CBN will print naira to bail them out.